 Resume

 Professor Brandon Hamber is John Hume & Thomas P. O'Neill Chair in Peace based at the International Conflict Research Institute (INCORE) at Ulster University.
-He is a Visting Professor at the African Centre for Migration and Society at the University of the Witwatersrand, South Africa.
 He is also a member of the Transitional Justice Institute at Ulster University.

 He has consulted to a range of community groups, policy initiatives and government bodies in Northern Ireland and South Africa.
 He has undertaken consulting and research work, and participated in various peace and reconciliation initiatives in Liberia, Mozambique, Bosnia, the Basque Country and Sierra Leone, among others.

-He has lectured and taught widely, including, on the International Trauma Studies Programme at Colombia University, New York and the Post-War and Reconstruction Unit, University of York; and at the University of Ulster.
+He has lectured and taught widely, including at the Geneva Academy (Sitzerland), The International Trauma Studies Programme at Colombia University (New York) and the Post-War and Reconstruction Unit, University of York amog many others.
+Professor Hamber is the Course Director of the MSc Peace and Conflict Studies programme at Ulster University.

-He has written extensively on the South African Truth and Reconciliation Commission, the psychological implications of political violence, and the process of transition and reconciliation in South Africa, Northern Ireland and abroad.
+He has written extensively on the South African Truth and Reconciliation Commission, the psychological implications of political violence, masculinites in transition and the process of transition and reconciliation in South Africa, Northern Ireland and abroad.

 He is also represented on a range of Boards and editorial committees: